 A young lady I help out from time to time called and needed a ride.
 I picked her up and took her home.
 Once there, she asked me if I would drop off a box of things at the Foodbank.
 When I went in to give them the box, I noticed a very old, very beat up wheel chair being held together with duct tape.
 Beat up, BUT the front wheels looked the same size as the broken wheel on mine.
 I bought it for a dollar.
 They were probably glad to get it out of the shop!
 A half a can of WD40 later, I got the old wheel off and discovered I did not have the strength to get it on my chair.
 Just about then my neighbor across the street came home and I yelled to him asking if I could have about 2 minutes of his time.
 In less than that, the new (old) wheel was on, and I was ready to roll!

 The next day was spent madly trying to get all bases covered here so I could disappear for a couple of days.
 I made hotel reservations in Salisbury for Sunday and Monday nights, and told Don where to meet me early Monday morning.
 Let me tell you, not all angels have wings.
-This one drove a Taurus, and pushed my chair for miles all over Capitol Hill, and in and out of buildings, senator’s offices, and eventually to the Caucus room in the Hart building… and brought me home.
+This one drove a Taurus, and pushed my chair for miles all over Capitol Hill,

 As the crowd grew and the food disappeared, it was interesting to watch and listen.
 From a wheelchair, one is kind of invisible somehow.
 People might not be as cautious in their conversations as they might have been had I been on my feet.
 Almost everyone was courteous and friendly except for a certain Senator and the man with him who loudly bashed the damned Democrats and their stupid policies that will surely ruin the country – um, excuse me?
 Who ruined it already????
 He went on about all the great things they did when THEY were in control of Congress (Iraq?
 Deregulation?
 The destruction of our economy?
 Constant terror alerts to keep control over the fearful manipulated public.
 Did I miss something?) and how Obama was a stupid ass to think he could change anything, come by my office tomorrow, I have something to talk to you about…